Gary Windass: Storylines

 Gary arrives in Weatherfield with his uncle Len (Conor Ryan).
 Together, they steal tools that belong to local builder Joe McIntyre (Reece Dinsdale).
 Shortly afterward, Gary and Len steal and burn out a sports car that Joe's stepson David Platt (Jack P. Shepherd) and his friend Graeme Proctor (Craig Gazey) had been driving.
 Gary is later furious when David smugly informs him that the car was already stolen.
 Gary and the rest of his family later move next door to the Platts' where their quarrel continues to heighten.

 On Christmas Eve 2008, he flirts with Rosie Webster (Helen Flanagan) in The Rovers Return Inn.
 The pair then get drunk on Rosie's birthday champagne and end up in bed together that night much to the annoyance of her parents, Kevin (Michael Le Vell) and Sally (Sally Dynevor).
 The following day, Gary virtually ignores Rosie when he arrives at the Platts' Christmas dinner party.
 He then gets into a fistfight with David after telling him he has set his sights on his girlfriend - Joe's daughter Tina (Michelle Keegan).

 On New Year's Day 2009, Gary constantly pesters Tina, which results in Joe warning him off.
 In spite of the tension, Gary shares a relatively friendly relationship with Tina and enjoys winding David up by repeatedly bragging that Tina was soon going to be his girlfriend.

 After Gary nearly brawls with Joe, he talks Len into helping him steal expensive copper piping from Joe's workplace.
 Joe is initially the prime suspect, but David tells the police he had seen Gary and Len laughing and driving away the night of the theft.
 Gary is thrilled to learn that Tina believes he is innocent, as this drives a further wedge between her and David.

 In January 2009, Gary continually follows and taunts David following him down the street.
-During an altercation, Gary mentions several things from David's past, including him driving into the lake in an attempt to commit suicide and accidentally pushing his mother Gail Platt (Helen Worth) down the stairs.
+During an altercation, Gary mentions several things from David's past, including him driving into the lake in a suicide attempt, and accidentally pushing his mother Gail Platt (Helen Worth) down the stairs.
 Things escalate when David enters his house, having seen Tina approaching, Gary blocks him from shutting the door and tells him "Come out and fight me like a man or are you scared?"
 David shoves Gary back and after a few more words the pair fight.
 Gary gets the better of it and David is left on the floor after the fight, later it emerges that he has a broken nose and concussion.
 After the fight, Gary flees but he is arrested upon his return.
 Tina lies to the police after David asks her to; the story also received media attention ahead of the air date.